-Get started with a small herb garden in a planter or using spare gardening pots – explaining how seedlings need rich soil, sunlight and water to grow into tall, healthy plants.
+Get started with a small herb garden in a planter or using extra gardening pots – and explain how seedlings need rich soil, sunlight and water to grow into tall and healthy plants.

-Track your herb garden’s progress, taking photos and explaining growth phases along the way, or experiment with different growing locations to see if they help or hinder progress.
+Track your herb garden’s progress, taking photos and explaining growth phases along the way, or experimenting with different growing locations to see if they help or hinder growth.

 Go for a variety of herbs to see how plants grow in different ways, then put them to good use in the kitchen for added flavour.

-A handful of basil in pasta sauce, sprinkling finely-chopped rosemary over oven-baked potato wedges or adding mint leaves to a glass of cold water for a refreshing twist?
-Yum
+A handful of basil in pasta sauce, a sprinkling of finely-chopped rosemary over oven-baked potato wedges or mint leaves into a glass of cold water for a refreshing twist?
+Yum.

 Cooking up some tech thinking (Technology)